-The Group has formulated policies to ensure the compliance of the production by its companies in the PRC (the "Company") with the environmental requirements under the GMP standards and relevant environmental laws and regulations of the PRC.
-In practice, the Company adopted low energy consumption and low pollution measures, and encouraged employees to consider related environmental factors from time to time.
+The Group has formulated policies to ensure the compliance of the production by its companies in the PRC (the "Companies") with the environmental requirements under the GMP standards and relevant environmental laws and regulations of the PRC.
+In practice, the Companies adopted low energy consumption and low pollution measures, and encouraged employees to consider related environmental factors from time to time.

-The Company has advocated "green" pharmaceutical philosophy, in which significant historical missions such as environmental protection and the rational use of resources play a prominent role in each and every section of the Company's operations including technological transformation and product formulation selection.
-Where there is a conflict between production development and environmental protection or resources conservation, the Company has always prioritised the harmonious development of the society and has never sacrificed the environment and resources for profits.
-In recent years, the Company has actively conducted emissions reduction measures and has put energy conservation and environmental protection in important positions.
-By means of technological transformation, the adoption of new materials, technologies and processes, the promotion of equipment and technologies with high energy efficiency, as well as technological advancements, the Company has realised its sustainable development, fully embodying the social responsibilities and conscience of a pharmaceutical manufacturer.
+The Companies have advocated "green" pharmaceutical philosophy, in which significant historical missions such as environmental protection and the rational use of resources play a prominent role in each and every section of the Companies' operations including technological transformation and product formulation selection.
+Where there is a conflict between production development and environmental protection or resources conservation, the Companies have always prioritised the harmonious development of the society and has never sacrificed the environment and resources for profits.
+In recent years, the Companies have actively conducted energy conservation and emissions reduction measures and has put energy conservation and environmental protection in important positions.
+By means of technological transformation, the adoption of new materials, technological advancements, the Companies have realised its sustainable development, fully embodying the social responsibilities and conscience of a pharmaceutical manufacturer, aiming to maintain the average level on energy consumption and emissions per unit of production volume in the next few years.